 Mary first gained experience at a global law firm in Washington, D.C., where she served as counsel in a large-scale data breach class action and a variety of international trade and commercial litigation matters.
 She also clerked for the U.S. Court of Appeals for the Third Circuit.
 She earned her J.D. from Stanford Law School, where she was a Senior Editor for the Stanford Law Review.

-Mary represents a range of consumers, businesses, and state attorneys general in cases challenging corporate wrongdoing.
+Mary represents a range of individuals, consumers, and state attorneys general in cases challenging corporate wrongdoing.

 - Stanford Law School, J.D., 2014